Why does an object weigh more at sea level by the ocean than it d... | Study Prep in Pearson+

 B

-Because the Earth's rotation causes objects to weigh less at sea level.
+Because the Earth's rotation causes objects to weigh less at sea level than at higher altitudes.

 C